coderefinery/git-intro/_episodes/02-basics.md

 ---
 layout: episode
-title: "Introduction to version control"
+title: "Basics"
 teaching: 20
 exercises: 25
 questions:
-  - "What is git?"
+  - "What is Git?"
   - "What is a repository?"
   - "How do I make commits?"
   - "How do I select what to commit?"
   - "How can I undo things?"
 objectives:
-  - "Student learns to create git repositories and make commits."
+  - "Learn to create Git repositories and make commits."
-  - "Student understands how the repository is structured."
+  - "Get a grasp of the structure of a repository."
 keypoints:
-  - "Initializing a git repository is simple."
+  - "Initializing a Git repository is simple: `git init`"
   - "Commits should be used to tell a story."
-  - "Git uses the .git folder to store the repository."
+  - "Git uses the .git folder to store the snapshots."
 ---

 ## Creating a git repository